Walt Whitman Shops

-Walt Whitman Shops (formerly known as Walt Whitman Mall) is a shopping mall in Huntington Station, New York, on Long Island.
+Walt Whitman Shops (formerly known as Walt Whitman Mall) is a shopping mall in the hamlet of South Huntington, New York, on Long Island.
 The mall features the traditional retailers Macy's, Bloomingdale's, and Saks Fifth Avenue.
 The mall is named for the poet Walt Whitman due to the close proximity to his birthplace, a state historic site, located near the mall.

-The mall is owned and managed by Simon Property Group, one of the largest developers of shopping malls in the US.
+The mall is owned and managed by Simon Property Group, one of the largest developers of shopping malls in the United States.

 History

 Walt Whitman Shopping Center

 Built as New York's first indoor shopping mall, the facility cost $20 million at included 75 stores.
 It opened around anchors R.H.
 Macy & Company and Abraham & Straus in November 1962.
 It was the first time both companies directly competed with each other in the same location.

 The Walt Whitman Shopping Center, as it was called then, was built by the Winston-Muss Corporation and featured a Japanese garden, aviary, and sculpted mobile based on the poetry of Walt Whitman.
 By January 1963, the facility was fully rented.
 In May, a single-screen movie theater opened, operated by Century.